cweibel/cf-terraform-training-doc/README.md

 Start by logging into AWS: https://console.aws.amazon.com

-Click on “Instances” in the left pane, make sure to select N. Virginia as your region
+Click on “Instances” in the left pane, make sure to select Oregon as your region
 ![](https://github.com/intel-data/dp2-project/blob/master/wikiImages/tf-training-manual18.png)

 Select the dropdown next to your login name and select “Security Credentials”